GRINGOLOCO7/Eye_Traking/README.md

 ## Data Processing (clean_data)
 1. Normalize image sizes: All images have pixel dimention difference.
 We need to cut them to be the all the same pixels. (_fixed during data collection_)
 1. clean data: sometimes the eyes are missjuged by air, nose or something in the background. **Delete those records**.
 In `clean_data/clean_data.py` we show each triple (face right and lef eyes) and with keyboards keys we can approve or disapprove the triple.
 Then, all the triple with good and clean data are saved in `clean_data/cleaned_eye_data.csv` with of course the respective x and y coordinate we where looking at.
 For 'debuggin' there is another python script to scroll trough the approved images (`scroll_approved_images.py`).
-1. data_exploration: check perentage of the screen that was coverd by the _x_ and _y_ poits we looked at.
+1. data_exploration: such as checking perentage of the screen that was coverd by the _x_ and _y_ poits we looked at.
 2. data_exploration: Normalize Coordinates: Scale x and y to a range between 0 and 1 by dividing by the screen width and height (_in my lenovo: 1920x1080_), respectively.

 ## CNN Structure and Study